Healthplan Spain

 Below we cover the things a legitimate traffic fine should contain and of which are included in article 87 of the traffic law.

 • Traffic fines are never placed on your windscreen.
-You will always be notified via registered letter or via the official Electronic Road Address system.
+You will always be notified via registered letter, DEV electronic address, or published on an official noticeboard if undeliverable by post.

-• QR codes are never used by the authorities.
+• QR codes and direct payment links are never used by the authorities.

 • Penalty notices will always include the identity of the vehicle that caused the infringement.